- September 4, 2023

 Keeping this information private and secure is important.
 Ask your Colorado divorce attorney how best to do this.

-Filing first allows you to coordinate the timing of the divorce.
-Filing sets the process in motion and a calendar of dates is then determined.
-Perhaps it is better for your schedule (or your family’s, if children are involved) to manage hearings and filings during the school year when kids have specific responsibilities.
-Or, maybe you have a job with a very specific “busy season” (like an accountant during tax time) and you would like to avoid that time of the year because your schedule is simply overwhelmed.
+In addition to limiting your spouse’s time to plan their case, filing first allows you to coordinate the timing of your divorce.
+Life is filled with events and commitments.
+Filing allows you to control the big picture.
+Perhaps it is better for your family’s schedule to manage hearings and meetings during the school year when kids have pre-planned activities and responsibilities.
+Or maybe you have a job with a very specific “busy season” (like an accountant during tax time) and you would like to avoid that time of the year because your calendar is simply filled.

 If you know your marriage is ending, being prepared is critical.
 Your financial position may change considerably — and if your spouse controls the money, you may find yourself in financial need.
 An experienced divorce attorney can advise you on what you should and should not do in order to be ready for the future.